csik/4240_Syllabus/index.md

 ## 5240

 Graduate students taking this course are registered in 5240, which covers everything in 4240 but adds a parallel layer to the course of 1) understanding the organizational aspect of design for social impact: who is making the design and why?
 What are the relationships between various entity models (e.g. individual, corporate, non-profit, F/LOSS) and the sorts of designs and impacts they can foster?
-2) extra assignments to codify and convey that understanding.
+And 2) extra assignments to codify and convey that understanding.
 For more details check the [5240 tab above]({{ site.url }}{{ site.baseurl }}/5240.html).

 ## For further information